tomaztk/Spark-for-data-engineers/README.md

-# Spark-for-data-engineers
+# Spark for data engineers

-Apache Spark for data engineers
+Spark for data engineers is repository that will provide readers overview, code samples and examples for better tackling Spark.

+## Table of content / Featured blogposts